-Research links childhood trauma to schizophreniaApril 19th, 2012 in Psychology & Psychiatry /
+Research links childhood trauma to schizophreniaApril 19, 2012 in Medicine & Health / Psychology & Psychiatry

 Researchers at the University of Liverpool have found that children who have experienced severe trauma are three times as likely to develop schizophrenia in later life.